 Location: Cambridge, MA

 What do you do at BitSight?
-I help the engineering department deliver features to our customers predictably with high quality.
-I spend time on technical initiatives which span multiple teams, helping us deliver using consistent technologies and processes.
+I help the engineering team deliver features to our customers predictably and with high quality.

 What challenges you the most at BitSight?
-Shipping new features quickly while maintaining a high level of quality.
-Delivering features for a larger customer base, across 3 locations and 50 engineers.
-I enjoy the challenge of thinking about how we do work, and how we can continuously improve our processes, tech, and communication.
+BitSight delivers features for a large customer base, across 3 offices, and 60 engineers.
+It is a challenge to do this quickly in a complex environment while maintaining a high level of quality.
+I also enjoy thinking about how we do work, and how we can continuously improve our processes, tech, and communication.

 What is your biggest accomplishment at BitSight?
-Built the research team from 0 to 40 people in 2 locations, meeting 100% growth entity goals for 4.5 years.
-Built engineering co-op pipeline which has hired 15+ people over 4.5 years.
+I built the research team from 0 to 40 people in 2 locations, meeting 100% business goals for 5 years.
+I built the engineering co-op pipeline which has hired 15+ people over that same time.

 What advice do you have for someone first getting into this field?
-Spend time and energy to find a good fit for summer internship/co-ops.
-A good co-op can shape your career.
+Spend the time and energy to find a good fit for your summer internships/co-op.
+A co-op with a great mentor and organization can shape your career.